Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 Part 4: The deposit explained

-- ✅ Held in separate escrow account
+- Held in a separate escrow account

-- ✅ Interest accrues (yours, not landlord's)
+- Interest accrues to you, not the landlord

 If landlord refuses to return deposit: